 The purpose of the statistics is to monitor business trends and economic activity in Denmark through information on purchases and sales as reported by firms covered by the Danish VAT system.
 The statistics contain information on domestic sales, total sales, domestic purchases and total purchases.
-The statistics Purchases and sales by firms is calculated from firms VAT reports and shows the development in most standard industrial groupings in Denmark.
-Purchases and sales are calculated for industries.
+The statistics provide a current picture of the sales development in the Danish business sector and are therefore a key economic indicator.
+The statistics have been compiled using various methods and with different frequencies since the introduction of value-added tax (VAT) in Denmark in 1967.
+In its current form, the statistics are comparable from 2009 onwards.
+The statistics are disaggregated by industry groups, and for each industry, information is available on the total purchases and sales as well as their domestic share.